 A pocket Hercules with half the amount of engines, the plucky Spartan is tough, superbly manoeuvrable, and seemingly able to do anything that is asked of it.
 The origins of the aircraft are pretty bizarre, it started life as a V/STOL transport built to support the NBMR-3 NATO supersonic V/STOL strike fighter (the same brief that gave us the bananas Do-31).
-As has been noted on this site before, NBMR-3 is a kind of Kevin Bacon of aircraft projects: almost all aircraft can be traced back in less than six steps to NBMR-3.
-The project was headed by the great Giuseppe Gabrielli, arguably the most prolific aircraft designer of history (he was responsible for the formidable G.55).
+As has been noted on this site before, NBMR-3 is a kind of Kevin Bacon of aircraft projects: almost all aircraft can be traced back to it in less than six steps.
+The project was headed by the great Giuseppe Gabrielli, arguably the most prolific aircraft designer of history (his designs included the formidable G.55).
 The VTOL need was dropped when NBMR-3 was scrapped but the transport, now the G.222, was continued as a conventional aircraft; what Italy wanted was a essentially a ‘hot-rod C-119 Boxcar’, a tough little airlifter that could land anywhere and survive in austere situations.
 This the G.222 did brilliantly.
 It was reborn in 1999, cleverly utilising the same glass cockpit and engines as the new C-130J.
 The result is perhaps the most underrated military aircraft in service.
-Its less than less-than-steller career in the US has nothing to do with the aircraft and a lot to do with the USAF jealous suspicious of the US Army’s procurement of fixed-wing aircraft.
+Its less than less-than-steller career in the US has nothing to do with the aircraft and a lot to do with the air force’s jealous suspicion of the army’s procurement of fixed-wing aircraft.

 Airbus C-295 ‘Mr Understated’